 The policy builds cash value (you can potentially borrow from in an emergency).

-Policy comes with an *Accelerated Death Benefit Rider (usually added free-of-charge).
+Comes with an *Accelerated Death Benefit Rider (usually added free-of-charge).

 What Makes A Good Final Expense Life Insurance Company?

-How Can AffinityQuotes Assist You?
+How Can AffinityQuotes Assist?

 Here’s why we believe that…